ManqobaSibeko/memory-game/Readme.md

 - Then try to find another card that has the same image as the first.
 If you can't find a pair, the flipped cards will be flipped back with the face down.
 - Try to remember these images as it becomes easier to find pairs the longer you play.
 When you find a pair they are removed from the board and when you find all the pairs in this memory, you have completed the level
 - leaving you with the remainder of the cards you then have to flip over
-- The game is finish when you flip over all the cards
+- The game is finish when you flip over all the cardsgg
 -
 - ***Want to play the game click*** [here](https://manqobasibeko.github.io/memory-game/)